pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/basics/page.md

 }
 ```

-That is all their is to it.
+That is all there is to it.
 You now how a full CRUD interface for your object.
 However, you probably want to make things a little more user friendly with regards to human readable and translatable labels; see below.

 ### Translatable and human readable labels